Tripsiir/UH-stat-bioinf/MS2-database-search/docs/Documentation.md

           Monoisotopic Mass                   Sequence  Score
     1645          2101.9246         AVDWWGLGVVMYEMMCGR      9
     1657          2101.8744  SSGNSSSSGSGSGSTSAGSSSPGAR     41
-    1730          2101.9246         AVDWWGLGVVMYEMMCGR      9
-    1773          2101.9246         AVDWWGLGVVMYEMMCGR      9
     1812          2101.8456        GDDEEGECSIDYVEMAVNK      5
     2192          2101.9341        DFNGSDASTQLNTHYAFSK      6
-    3325          2101.8744  SSGNSSSSGSGSGSTSAGSSSPGAR     41

-** explain: isotopic peaks missed + divide score by total spectrum mz?**
+### Motivation for using the count as a score

 Note that we are matching experimental to theoretical fragments here.
+We did not divide the score by the number of peaks in either the experimental (since this would simply be a constant) or the theoretical spectrum.
 Our motivation for this is the following:

 - Our main point of interest is the observed experimental spectrum.
 We aim to explain this data as good as possible.
 Any peak that can be found in the theoretical database is a peak that can be explained.
 - The reverse, checking how many of the theoretical peaks are actually observed, is of less importances in our opinion.
 Indeed, there could be many reasons why a certain theoretically predicted y or b ion might not be observed.
 But this does not mean that the experimental spectrum did not originate from the peptide in question.
+- By dividing by the number of expected theoretical peaks, we are penalizing observed spectra where for example the shortest or longest ions were not observed, but this should not be indicative of a worse match.
+- The opposite does not hold either: a theoretical spectrum with only a few peaks might obtain a high score, if almost all of these can be matched to the theoretical spectrum.
+However, all the other true peaks in the theoretical spectrum cannot be explained by the theoretical one, yet we are not penalizing the score if we divide by the number of theoretical peaks.
+This peptide would obtain the same score as a peptide which matches additional theoretical peaks, or a lower score than a peptide which matches additional ones, but also lacks a few.
-- Any noise or contamination in the experimental spectrum might result in erroneous matches, but we are working under the assumption that the signal of the peptide that was selected during MS1 will be stronger than any of the noise.
+- Any noise or contamination in the experimental spectrum might result in erroneous matches, but we are working under the assumption that the signal of the peptide that was selected during MS1 will be stronger than the noise.

+### A note about isotopic peaks

+Our score does not take into account isotopic peaks in the theoretical spectrum, but we believe this is likely not a big issue:

+- First of all, all theoretical spectra consist of only the monoisotopic m/z values.
+- Consequently, all peptide candidates will fail to match to the higher mass isotopic peaks in the theoretical fragment (unless a different y/b ion has the same m/z as a higher order isotopic peak of a different ion).
+The scores of the peptides will systematically be lower by the same amount, i.e. their ranking will be consistent.

+An alternative strategy would be to first de-isotope the experimental spectrum, but this would require accuracte calling of true peaks and can be difficult if there is noise or overlap between the b/y ion series.

+### Visualisation of peak matching
 Visually, the following is happening: all black peaks (experimental peaks) that overlap (given a certain error tolerance) with the red peaks (theoretical fragment masses) are counted.